s-ol/alive/docs/guide.md

   are looked up in a different way inside user-defined functions.
 This will be covered in detail later.
-- The two special formats can be mixed: when evaluating `*hello*/world`, `alive` will look for the symbol `world` within the scope found by dynamically resolving `*hello*`.
+- The two special formats can be mixed: when evaluating `*hello*/world`, `alv` will look for the symbol `world` within the scope found by dynamically resolving `*hello*`.

 Both [import][] and [import*][] are actually shorthands and what they